Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/12/nsubstitute-vs-moq-vs-fakeiteasy-vs-rhino.md

 :::div{.note}

 As of v4.20, Moq has [added a package called SponsorLink that communicates with a remote server](https://github.com/moq/moq/issues/1372).
-This has caused developers to remove Moq from [Testable HTTP client](https://github.com/testablehttpclient/TestableHttpClient/issues/232), [Brighter Command](https://github.com/BrighterCommand/Brighter/issues/2773), [Avalonia](https://github.com/AvaloniaUI/Avalonia/issues/12486) and more.
-This is not just for direct concerns about the remote calls, but also the related concerns about project governance that allowed the change to be introduced.
+This has caused developers to remove Moq from their projects, including [Brighter Command](https://github.com/BrighterCommand/Brighter/issues/2773) and [Stack Exchange Redis](https://github.com/StackExchange/StackExchange.Redis/pull/2522).

 :::